flancia-coop/doc.anagora.org/mastodon-upgrade.md

 ## Objectives

-- Detail how to perform a Mastodon minor version upgrade safely.
-- Detail how we plan to keep our instance up to date.
+- Detail how we plan to perform a Mastodon minor version upgrade safely, and how we plan to keep our instance up to date.
-- Detail how we plan to experiment with new versions and mods without disrupti
+- Detail how we plan to experiment with new versions and mods without disrupting the social.coop community unnecessarily.
+- Consider adopting [[Hometown]], a promising Mastodon fork.

+## Upgrade

+- Link to existing upgrade procedures here.
+    - Mastodon Official.
+    - Those gotten from our predecessors :)

+## Backups and restores

+- Link to those procedures as well.

+## Hometown

+We would like to run [[Hometown as a]]